OBBI 180800Z 17007KT 130V210 CAVOK 25/12 Q1012 NOSIG

 Quick to the airwaves, the British report minor damages, and no casualties to the daring raid.
 Only to be overshadowed by the story of how four bombers managed to make it all the way to the Gulf, without any resistance or being detected?
 Allied Europe stood astonished to the facts, flaring false reports of mid-sea submarine refueling, and technological advances in Italian Aviation; with Italy boastfully adding to the rumors.

 Italy played the on propaganda with perfect precision, stirring the area with ideas of doubt to the competence of the British and French forces.
-So much so, that Baghdad was boiling with unrest, calling for the ousting of the British, arguing the return of peace and security to the area.
+Baghdad boiled with unrest, calling for the ousting of the British, arguing the return of peace and security to the area.
 Similar decent was evident in Kuwait, Bahrain, Egypt, and Lebanon.
-Forcing the British to dedicate an intensive patrolling force to the region, to please the masses.
+Forcing the British to dedicate an intensive patrolling force to the region to please the masses.
 Another aspect that Mussolini played on, was the greed of Europe to the resources of Arabia.
 Like a Tuscan love song, the Italian propaganda machine captivated the region.

-Socially in the region, shaken by the unexpected attack, most expatriates started sending their families back home.
-So many where headed back that some “Controlling Authorities” decided to do it as quietly as possible, to avoid causing panic or show distress.
+Socially the region shaken by the unexpected attack, most expatriates started sending their families back home.
+The numbers were so large that “Controlling Authorities” decided to do it as quietly as possible, to avoid causing panic or show distress.

 Italy on the other hand gained a new hero in Lt.
 Col. Muti.
 Words of admiration and respect were written by both sides, with praises directed to “Green Eyed Jim”.
 Italy succeeded in reducing enemy fighters in the area and continued to effectively bombard the Mediterranean.
 In fact, on the way back to Italy, Muti and his crew coordinate a spiteful attack on Port Sudan, as a consolation prize.